Pain · Procurement

 Rebuild the quote shape.
 Brief the seat.
 Hold the price.

 Stage two: rebuild the US quote template.
-Fix the eight fields the US procurement reader expects.
+Fix the fields the US procurement reader expects.
 USD total.
 Named US application engineer with US phone.
-US warranty clause with defined remedy.
+US warranty language with defined remedy.
 Payment net 30 from delivery.
 Capped liability.
-In-bound freight and damage on seller.
-US-side service-level commitment.
-US-acceptable governing-law clause.
+In-bound freight and damage assigned clearly.
+US-side service commitment.
+Governing-law field flagged for counsel.
 Price holds.
 The shape changes.

 Stage three: brief the US sales seat on the new document.
 Replace the existing template across the US team.
 Train the application engineers on the new field set.
 Route the US quote line through the new contact path.
 The US sales head now has a procurement-ready document to send, not a translated DACH file with a USD label.

-This work fits inside a Market Entry Sprint (six to ten weeks, quote template plus warranty plus application-engineer routing plus deck), a Cross-Border Build (three to six months, full multi-channel US rebuild including quote, paid landing, and sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market Entry Sprint (six to ten weeks, quote template plus warranty language plus application-engineer routing plus deck), a Cross-Border Build (three to six months, full multi-channel US rebuild including quote, paid landing, and sales enablement), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing brands or product lines).
+Fit and commercial terms are handled privately after the inquiry.

 Before rebuild (DE quote shape)After rebuild (US quote shape)